landont168/stockle/README.md

 ### todo:

+- build app so anyone can play (doesnt have to log in)
 - update python script to fetch all stocks on us market?
 - dockerize app and deploy with aws? (run python script in venv, build frontend, etc)